Skip to main content

 If the pupil's statutory representative is in doubt as to the correctness of the pupil's evaluation at the end of the first or second term, he/she may within three working days request the school head to re-examine the results of pupils' assessment.
 If the relevant subject was taught by the school head him/herself, the pupil's statutory representative may contact the Regional Authority.
 The re-examination by the examination board is held not later than within fourteen days of the delivery of the request or on the date agreed with by the pupil's statutory representative.
 Upon the request of the school head or Regional Authority, also the Czech School Inspectorate is present at the examination.
 If the application for an enquiry on pupil assessment results involves an assessment of the behaviour or subjects focusing on educational care, the school head (or the Regional Authority) considers the rules compliance of a pupil learning outcomes assessment set by the school code.
 In case of violation of the rules, the school head or the Regional Authority may change the result of the assessment; unless the rules for pupil learning outcomes assessment were violated, the authority (the school head or Regional Authority) confirms the result of the assessment but no later than 14 days from the date of receipt.
 The details are set by the Decree on Basic Education.

-In the case of an exceptionally gifted pupil, school heads may, at the request of their legal guardian (which includes references by the school guidance facility and the physician), transfer that pupil to a higher year without their completing the previous year.
+In the case of an exceptionally gifted pupil, school heads may, at the request of their legal representative (which includes references by the school guidance facility and the physician), transfer that pupil to a higher year without their completing the previous year.
 The transfer is conditional on their passing examinations relating to the syllabus (or the part of the syllabus) of the year the pupil does not complete.
 However, nine years of compulsory school attendance must be completed.

 Certification